How to Find an Electrician for EV Charger Installation

 Most homeowners call an electrician with zero preparation and accept whatever they're told.
 That's how $500 jobs become $4,000 jobs.
 Before you call anyone:

-- Know your panel amperage — look at the main breaker (usually 100A, 150A, or 200A)
+- Know your panel amperage: look at the main breaker (usually 100A, 150A, or 200A)

-- Know the distance from your panel to where you'll park — longer wire runs cost more
+- Know the distance from your panel to where you'll park; longer wire runs cost more

-- Know your charger — most Level 2 chargers need a 40A or 48A circuit (50A breaker)
+- Know your charger: most Level 2 chargers need a 40A or 48A circuit (50A breaker)

 How much should an electrician charge for EV charger installation?

-A fair price for a straightforward Level 2 charger installation is $500\u2013$1,500.
+A fair price for a straightforward Level 2 charger installation is $500 to $1,500.
 This covers a 50A breaker, 6-gauge wire, and outlet or hardwired connection.
-If you\u2019re quoted $3,000+, the electrician is likely including a panel upgrade you may not need.
+If you are quoted $3,000+, the electrician is likely including a panel upgrade you may not need.

 Source: ChargeRight installer data